 Reach for this book when your child expresses curiosity about the natural world or when you want to nurture a sense of global citizenship and empathy for different ways of life.
 Green Was My Forest is a collection of short stories that transport readers deep into the Amazon rainforest, focusing on the children of various indigenous cultures.
 Through these narratives, Edna Iturralde explores the delicate balance between humans and nature, the beauty of ancestral wisdom, and the resilience needed to protect one's home.
 These stories are gentle yet profound, offering children aged 8 to 12 a window into the lived experiences of South American indigenous communities.
 It is an excellent choice for fostering environmental stewardship and cultural appreciation, providing a rich foundation for conversations about justice, heritage, and our shared responsibility to the planet.

-The book addresses environmental destruction and the marginalization of indigenous groups.
+The book addresses environmental destruction and the displacement of indigenous groups from their ancestral lands.
+It also touches on the challenges these communities face in maintaining their cultural traditions in the face of modernization.
 The approach is realistic and direct but remains age-appropriate.
 There is a strong focus on indigenous spirituality and connection to the earth.
 Resolutions are generally hopeful but grounded in the reality that these cultures must fight to preserve their way of life.

 An inquisitive 10-year-old who loves nature documentaries or adventure stories and is starting to ask questions about why different people live the way they do and how the environment is changing.

 It is helpful to have a map of South America or the Amazon basin handy.
-The book can be read cold, but a brief discussion about what an 'indigenous culture' is will help set the stage.
-A parent might see their child become upset after learning about habitat loss or feel frustrated by the unfair treatment of people who live differently than they do.
+A parent might see their child become upset after learning about habitat loss or feel frustrated by the injustices faced by indigenous communities.

 Younger readers (8-9) will connect with the animal interactions and the sense of adventure.
 Older readers (11-12) will better grasp the social justice themes and the nuance of cultural preservation vs. globalization.